 We have made these pancakes without it, but overall, we highly recommend using xanthan gum.
 If you don't want to use it, or don't have any, they will definitely crumble a bit more.

-coconut flour for this recipe.
+Coconut flour is used for this recipe.
 Coconut flour is not only gluten free, but also nut free, unlike almond flour.

 Please note that coconut flour and almond flour are not a 1:1 substitute.
 Coconut flour is much more drying, so you don't have to use as much flour as you would almond flour.
 Since we have not tested this recipe with almond flour, we aren't able to suggest a substitute.

 People often get tripped up on whether or not a food is "keto" or not.
-Ketosis is a metabolic state, and everyone is a little different.
-Chamere can eat a higher carb allotment than me and stay in ketosis, so basically, the answer is that yes, pumpkin puree is low carb and keto friendly as long as you are mindful of the portion size.
+Ketosis is a metabolic state, and everyone's a little different.
+So basically, the answer is that yes, pumpkin puree is low carb and keto friendly as long as you are mindful of the portion size.